ho-ansible/rstudio/README.md

 so this ansible role is no longer maintained.

 ## Requirements
-Only tested on Debian stable, for now.
+Only tested on Debian buster.

 ## Role variables
 + `rstudio_ver` (default: auto-updates to latest): which version of